dell-democenter/dell-democenter.github.io/0499/Readme_v3.7.md

 dont use your own TOTP tzool on your mobile ;-)

 ###WinSCP
 well known tool for transferring files to linux systems.
+some pre-defnined session available like:
+S3 connect to nas.demo.local for local artifacts
+SCP connect to deft.dell.com for remote artifacts

 ## vcenter01 (by broadcom)
 use either "admin@vsphere.local" or "windows session authentication". user "administrator@vpshere.local" is locked due to license agreement with broadcom. if you need to create "user accounts" in vsphere use AD user from "demo.local".